diazevedo/fast-feet/README.md

 $ yarn install

 # It is optional but I use Docker.
-# If you do not have yet you can follow this steps https://docs.docker.com/get-started/
+# If you do not have yet you can follow these steps https://docs.docker.com/get-started/

 # Create images of each database used
 # Redis